batfish/batfish/README.md

 If you are a DIYer, go to [Batfish Wiki](https://github.com/batfish/batfish/wiki)

-If you'd like a hosted service, drop a line to info@intentionet.com.
+Batfish is being maintained and released as a commercial product by [Intentionet](https://www.intentionet.com).
+If you'd like a hosted service, drop a line to [info@intentionet.com](mailto:info@intentionet.com).

 ## What configuration formats does Batfish support?